-A few days ago, my friend and former FBI agent and world traveler, Mike, asked my wife, Aurora, and me about the dangers in walking the Camino.
+A few days ago, my friend and former FBI agent and world traveler, Mike, asked me about the dangers in walking the Camino.
 It was an excellent question.

 In 2015, my fellow Thunderbird School of Global Management alumna and Camino pilgrim Denise Thiem, was murdered while hiking the Camino alone.
 Police suspect the killer, a local resident, altered the yellow Camino signs that mark the pilgrimage route to lure people toward his home.

 I am not going to downplay the simple fact that the world can be a dangerous place but this type of crime on the Camino is extremely rare.

 When we walked the Camino in 2018, we were astounded by the number of women who were doing it alone.
 This group of women ranged in age from 18 to 70.
 For the most part, they were in good shape, determined and aware of their surroundings.
 Theresa, an Irish school teacher in her 60s, politely requested if she could tag along with us on the section from Zubiri to Pamplona.
 She told us her friend was already waiting for her in Pamplona.
 We readily accepted and spent a very pleasant time getting to know her.
 I thought her decision to travel with us made good sense.
 She was not alone; we encountered a Colombia girl who joined a Venezuelan couple for several days and a Chinese American woman who tagged along with a pair of British pilgrims.

 Because of the sheer volume of pilgrims (240,000 in a year), it is rare for a pilgrim to be out of sight of others on the most popular sections during the spring through early autumn months during the usual walking hours.
 If there is a problem, it is likely other pilgrims will be passing by within a short time to assist.
 And criminals often choose to avoid well-traveled paths.